sagemath/trac_to_gh/Issue 5331.md

 # Issue 5331: [with patch, needs review] update sage_scripts to deal with the new documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5331

 Original creator: mhansen